helisapan300-sudo/Python-boxes-optimisation/Dashboard.md

 ## Conclusion

 This document provides a methodological description of the visualisation components of the dashboard.
-By detailing the data preparation pipeline and the objective of each chart, it serves as a technical reference for future maintenance, review, or enhancement of the project.

 ---